nigelfiler/Marine_Water_Meter/README.md

 ## Sensors & Functionality
 ### Waste & Water Tank
-- Uses a **0-190 Ohm water level sensor** of appropriate length for the tank
+- Uses a **0-190 Ohm water level sensor** of appropriate length for the tank.
-- Code calculates tank level based on resistance and displays a percentage value
+- Code calculates tank level based on resistance and displays a percentage value.

 ### Water Temperature
-- Thermistor adhered to the hot water cylinder surface calculates the temperature
+- Thermistor adhered to the hot water cylinder surface calculates the temperature.

 ### Shower Sump Monitoring
 - Shower sump boxes can fail, leading to overflow into the bilge, a **magnetic float switch** is added to the sump case